QR5.5.3 Spin Spreads

 1. Mass is the net processing that runs, and

-2. Charge is the net processing that doesn’t run.
+2. Charge is the net processing remainder that doesn’t run.

-Recall that each point of space passes on its current processing before running any new processing received, so every quantum cycle has two phases:
+Recall that every point of space passes on its current processing before receiving any new processing, so each cycle has two phases:

 1. Share: Pass on all current processing to its neighbors, which dilutes it, then,